K-Mulholland/Belly_Button_Biodiversity_Dashboard/README.md

 The dataset used for this project: http://robdunnlab.com/projects/belly-button-biodiversity/

-The dataset reveals that a small handful of microbial species (also called operational taxonomic units, or OTUs, in the study) were present in more than 70% of people, while the rest were relatively rare.

 The interactive dashboard includes 4 points of information:

 Test Subject ID Number with Demographic Information